giladnavot/Citi-MyHome/.swm/getting-started.lbfa1uy0.sw.md

 # Important Documents

-The main documents to read in this repository are the `README.md` and `CONTRIBUTING.md` files.
-The `README.md` file provides an overview of the project, its features, and how to install and run it.
-The `CONTRIBUTING.md` file provides guidelines on how to contribute to the project.
+The main documents to read in this repository are the <SwmPath>[README.md](/README.md)</SwmPath> and <SwmPath>[CONTRIBUTING.md](/CONTRIBUTING.md)</SwmPath> files.
+The <SwmPath>[README.md](/README.md)</SwmPath> file provides an overview of the project, its features, and how to install and run it.
+The <SwmPath>[CONTRIBUTING.md](/CONTRIBUTING.md)</SwmPath> file provides guidelines on how to contribute to the project.

 # Running and Debugging

 To run the project, you need to have Gradle, Java 8 (JDK), and Docker installed.
-You can build the project by running `gradlew assemble`.
+You can build the project by running <SwmPath>[gradlew](/gradlew)</SwmPath>` assemble`.
 To run the project using Docker, you can use the `docker-compose build` and `docker-compose up` commands.
 The REST API is accessible via port 8080.

 # Contributing to the Repo

-To contribute to the project, you need to follow the guidelines provided in the `CONTRIBUTING.md` file.
+To contribute to the project, you need to follow the guidelines provided in the <SwmPath>[CONTRIBUTING.md](/CONTRIBUTING.md)</SwmPath> file.
 This includes filing bug reports or feature requests, finding issues to work on, and following the pull request process.
 The project uses a specific coding style, which can be found at <https://github.com/square/java-code-styles>.

 &nbsp;

 *This is an auto-generated document by Swimm AI 🌊 and has not yet been verified by a human*

-<SwmMeta version="3.0.0" repo-id="Z2l0aHViJTNBJTNBQ2l0aS1NeUhvbWUlM0ElM0FnaWxhZG5hdm90" repo-name="Citi-MyHome" doc-type="getting-started"><sup>Powered by [Swimm](/)</sup></SwmMeta>
+<SwmMeta version="3.0.0" repo-id="Z2l0aHViJTNBJTNBQ2l0aS1NeUhvbWUlM0ElM0FnaWxhZG5hdm90" repo-name="Citi-MyHome"><sup>Powered by [Swimm](https://app.swimm.io/)</sup></SwmMeta>